 We always create new entities and operators when programming.
 We implement functions with meaningful names that express part of the domain of our problem.
 But those functions and classes are created in the same way, with a rigid syntactical structure.
 No matter how elaborated your abstractions are, you always build them in the same way.
 For example, creating a class in Python will always be like this:

 Maybe you can imagine another more expressive way to create classes in the domain you are working in, but there is no way to change that syntax into a kind of shortcut to create those domain-specific classes.
 You can solve a lot of problems with inheritance and other mechanisms, but a function always needs to be built with the same syntactical structure, and the same happens with classes.

 ==.
 But you can't modify what the

 class reserved word does.
-You can't add a new operator to create classes neither.
+You can't add a new operator to create classes either.

 All the programs you create in Python are written with the same vocabulary.
 Your coding expertise can make the code to be expressive, but no matter the expertise, that expressiveness will always have a limit.
 A limit imposed by the syntax of the programming language and its reserved words.

 Most of the developer community is so used to these limitations that not even question them.
-We learn to code in a specific language, we learn some algorithms and the way we can translate them to that programming language.
-We get used to build programs in that way.
+We learn to code in a specific language, we learn some algorithms and the way we can translate them into that programming language.
+We get used to building programs in that way.

 But there's another way.
 I just want to make a little detour right now and then dive into the main topic.